Jeiwan/uniswapv3-book/content/docs/milestone_6/nft-renderer.md

 ### Filling the Gap in `tokenURI`

-Now we're ready to return to the `tokenURI` function in the NFT manager contract and add actual rendering:
+Now we're ready to return to the `tokenURI` function in the NFT manager contract and add the actual rendering:

 ```solidity
 function tokenURI(uint256 tokenId)